Sending-Network/sendingnetwork-dart/README.md

 | Name | Type | Description | Require |
 | ------- | ------ | -------------------------- | -------- |
 | signature | string | message to be signed | true |

 The `signature` returned by the interface is used as the app_token parameter of the fourth step interface to log in.

-4. Perform wallet signature on the return value message of 2
+4. Perform wallet signature on the return value message of step 2

 ```dart
 String str = responsesdn.message; //responsesdn.message;